migayala/migayala/README.md

 </div>

 ### 👨🏽‍💻 About me
 - #️⃣ I enjoy Python the most, but have worked with other languages.
-- 🔭 I’m currently working on my Bachelor's in Computer Science.
+- 🔭 Bachelor's in Computer Science from WGU.
-- 👨🏽‍💻 Currently a Metrology Technician at Monarch Tractor!
+- 👨🏽‍💻 Currently a Metrology Technician at Monarch Tractor but I also build apps!
-- 🛑 Since I am currently in school, my GitHub has had limited activity because I've been focusing on my schoolwork.
-If you have any questions please don't hesitate to reach out.

 > I have been working in Metrology (science of measurements) for years now.
 I have decided to go back to school and pursue my passion in Computer Science.
 I enjoy solving problems and hope to apply my skills very soon!